simonbs/Prettier/README.md

 The package runs the code formatter in Apple's [JavaScriptCore](https://developer.apple.com/documentation/javascriptcore).
 All the necessary JavaScript files are bundled with this package.

+## Can this package be used in production?

+Probably.
+The package uses stable versions of all dependencies and I intend to use it in one of my upcoming projects.
+Use it at your own risk though.

 ## Installation

 Prettier is distributed using the [Swift Package Manager](https://www.swift.org/package-manager/).
 Install it in your project by adding it as a dependency in your Package.swift manifest or through "Package Dependencies" in your project settings.